 - 2nd Place - Tamworth, NH 2012 Egg Toss Competition

 Jean Lee is a certified PSIA ski instructor who has taught hundreds of people how to ski.
-Living in Salt Lake City for 16 years, she spent four winters as a ski patroller in the Wasatch Range gaining hands on avalanche experience in high danger terrain.
-Jean has biked solo across the US, has paddle boarded the Grand Canyon twice, and has rock climbed hundreds of routes around the US.
+Living in Salt Lake City for 16 years, she spent four winters as a ski patroller gaining hands on avalanche and medical experience in high danger terrain.
+Jean has biked solo across the US, has paddle boarded the Grand Canyon twice, and has rock climbed and mountain biked hundreds of routes and trails around the United States.
 Since moving to New Hampshire, Jean has completed the 4000' peaks and has nordic, alpine, and backcountry skied extensively in the White Mountains.
-Jean lives with her husband (guide Scott Lee) in North Conway; she runs the Yoga House North Conway and is a Justice of the Peace.
+Jean is a Justice of the Peace and teaches a full yoga schedule.
+She lives with her husband, guide Scott Lee, in North Conway.
+She also loves to garden.

 Chris "Grammy" Graham has been climbing for 25 years and guiding for 22.
 He is a Wilderness First Responder (WFR) and a long time member of Androscoggin Valley Search and Rescue (AVSAR).
 In addition to his prolific new routing in the White Mountains, Grammy's travels have taken him to Yosemite, Tuolumne Meadows, Red Rock, the Tetons, and Smith Rocks.
 Internationally, Grammy has climbed in Peru, Ecuador, and various European venues.
 He is known for his thoughtful, patient, and thorough style of teaching.
 So whether you are new to climbing and just want to see if you like it, or you are looking to take your rock, ice or alpine abilities to the next level, Grammy will help you to achieve your climbing goals.